louisxie0830/mac-script-shell/README.md

-Based on the repository content, here is a draft for the README:

----

 # mac-script-shell

 This repository contains a collection of shell scripts to optimize and maintain your macOS system.
 These scripts help in cleaning caches, updating Homebrew, optimizing memory, and more.